 Business structures in the Netherlands: overview

-You choose a business structure when you register at the Netherlands Chamber of Commerce (KVK).
+You determine your business structure when you register at the Netherlands Chamber of Commerce (KVK).
 Your choice will help determine such aspects as liability and tax obligations.

 Which corporate structure suits your company?